fbpx

 Add the vanilla extract and sweetener and blend on a high speed for roughly a minute, or until the milk is slightly frothy.

-milk in a blender
+Milk in a blender.

-frothed milk in a blender
+Frothed milk in a blender as seen from above.

 Step 3: